The Mini Mental Status Exam is only a first step

 - Making crazy investment decisions when they’ve always been conservative investors

-Non-geriatrics doctors often aren’t experienced in diagnosing Alzheimer’s or dementia.
-They might not know about the recommended testing and could jump to conclusions based on the MMSE results.
+Because of this, they might not know about the recommended testing and could jump to conclusions based solely on MMSE results.

-As a caregiver, it’s important to know that it’s simply not possible get an accurate diagnosis for your senior in just one office visit.
-A basic physical exam and MMSE screening doesn’t give enough information to declare a case of Alzheimer’s and prescribe medications like Namenda or Aricept.
+As a caregiver, it’s important to know that it’s simply not possible to get an accurate dementia diagnosis in just one office visit.

-Jumping to conclusions could cause your older adult to get the wrong treatment, which would clearly be bad for their health!
+Jumping to conclusions could cause your older adult to get the wrong treatment, which could be harmful to their health.

-- Your senior’s dementia-like symptoms could be caused by a treatable medical condition like heart disease, vitamin deficiency, or kidney failure.
+- Their dementia-like symptoms could be caused by a treatable medical condition like heart disease, vitamin deficiency, or kidney failure.

 - Their symptoms could be caused by a medication side effect or drug interaction.